robinjose911/robinjose911/README.md

 I am currently building Nexora and Curaay, with a focus on voice agents, agentic workflows, healthcare booking, and production-grade AI systems.
 Also the Founder/CEO of AIGist24 - a boutique consulting company focused on building high impact AI solutions for enterprises.

-Previously, I was Chief Data & Analytics Officer at Berlin based Unicon wefox and have built and exited AI/data startups.
+Previously, I was Chief Data & Analytics Officer at Berlin-based unicorn wefox and have built and exited AI/data startups.

 I am based in Berlin.